bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 - ansible-inventory-grapher
 - ansible-playbook-grapher (for all ansible plays in the folder)

-You can also use any of the ansible toos separately.
+You can also use any of the ansible tools separately.

 <p align="center">
   <img src="https://raw.githubusercontent.com/bluxmit/alnoda-workspaces/main/workspaces/ansible-terraform-workspace/img/ansible-report.gif" alt="Htop" width="900">